 At Tire Master Service Center, we prioritize your car or truck's well-being from the ground up.
 Before assessing internal components, we ensure a sturdy foundation.
 Our thorough undercar inspections and services address a critical yet often overlooked area, providing the care and attention your vehicle's foundation deserves.

-Avoid disaster by coming in and having your undercarriage checked out today.
-Call us at 706-322-4453 or visit us in Columbus, GA so we can schedule an appointment to ensure your car is in tip-top shape!
+Prevent potential disasters by bringing your vehicle in for an undercarriage check today.
+Contact us at 706-322-4453 or visit our Columbus, GA location to schedule an appointment and ensure your car is in optimal condition!

 Our competitively priced undercar services include:

 Wheel alignment consists of essential car maintenance that involves adjusting the wheel angles to follow the manufacturer's specifications.
 This process ensures that the suspension and steering systems operate at their intended angles, thereby reducing tire wear.

 Anti-lock brakes are designed to prevent wheel lock-up during rapid deceleration by automatically modulating brake pressure during emergency stops.
 This system allows wheels to maintain traction with the road while braking.

 Failure of anti-lock brakes can elevate the risk of multiple vehicle crashes and run-off road incidents.
 To mitigate this risk, it is essential to have your anti-lock brake system examined and repaired by experts.
 At Tire Master Service Center, our proficient technicians specialize in diagnosing and repairing faulty ABS systems, ensuring your safety.